paesdan/runink/docs/architecture.md

 * **Data Governance Aware:** Built-in metadata tracking, lineage capture, and support for quality checks.
 With extension for storage/management of rich data annotations (e.g., from LLMs).
 * **Rich Observability:** Native support for metrics (Prometheus) and logs (Fluentd).

+🧠 Raft-Backed Architecture

+At the heart of Runink's distributed control plane is Raft consensus, which ensures strong consistency and availability across multiple replicas in a multi-tenant setup.
+Here’s how Raft plays a crucial role:

+Cluster State Store (Barn):

+Raft ensures consistency between multiple replicas of the state store, preventing conflicts and enabling data to be synchronized across different services.

+Critical data, such as pipeline definitions, herd configurations, secrets, and RBAC policies, is replicated and stored in the Barn, which is under Raft consensus.

+Writes and Reads: All writes (e.g., task assignments, secrets, RBAC policies) go through the Raft leader to ensure consistency.
+If the leader fails, Raft elects a new leader to ensure continuous operation without data loss.

+Scheduler:

+Uses Raft's consensus for task scheduling to ensure that nodes in the cluster agree on which worker slices should be assigned the next task.

+Task assignments are synchronized across the cluster to avoid conflicts and duplications.

+Secrets Manager:

+Managed via Raft to ensure that secrets are consistently available across all nodes, with encrypted storage and strict RBAC.

+Guarantees that secrets are securely injected into Runi agents and worker slices at runtime, with access scoped per Herd.

+Data Governance & Lineage:

+Lineage and metadata are tagged and tracked consistently across the cluster, with Raft-backed guarantees to prevent discrepancies in historical records.

+Resilience & High Availability:

+Raft consensus enables Runink to maintain availability and consistency in the face of node failures by synchronizing state across multiple replicas.

+The API Server, Scheduler, Secrets Manager, and other components benefit from Raft to ensure high availability, disaster recovery, and distributed state consistency.

+---

+With Raft integrated into Runink, the system can operate fault-tolerantly, ensuring that data across the entire platform remains consistent, even when network partitions or node failures occur.
+This guarantees that your data pipelines, metadata, secrets, and workload scheduling are managed reliably in any cloud-native or distributed environment

 ## Architecture Components

 ```plaintext